gebob19/DRL-Research-AFSR/README.md

 ## Results

 Three experiments were tested, two used the proposed implementation (AFSR+RND_1.2-1.7, AFSR+RND_1.5-1.9) and one as the standard RND setup.
+All experiments were trained for 100 iterations.
+The table below represents the average values over all rollouts.

 *Note:* For the proposed implementation, the first number is the initial mean loss I trained the encoder too before training the policy, and the second number is the mean loss threshold which was maintained throughout rollouts.